astriaorg/astria/specs/sequencer-app.md

 a rollup.

 * `InitBridgeAccount`: initializes a bridge account for the given rollup on the sequencer chain.
-The signer of the transaction is the owner of the bridge account, and the only actor authorized to transfer out of the account.
-It is made up of the following fields:
+The `withdrawer_address` is the only actor authorized to transfer out of the account.
+It is set by default to the signer of the transaction, but can also be set to a different address within the action itself, or changed later via a `BridgeSudoChange` action. `InitBridgeAccount` consists of the following
+fields:

   | **Field** | **Type** | **Description** |
   | --------- | -------- | ----------- |